ShozenD/JOSS-test/paper.md

 `WaveletsExt.jl` (Wavelets Extension) is written to enlarge the wavelet toolbox for Julia by providing a host of wavelet routines such as stationary wavelet transform [@Nason:1995], autocorrelation wavelet transform [@Saito:1993], local discriminant basis [@Saito:1995], and shift-invariant wavelet packet decomposition [@Cohen:1995].
 The package also contains denoising utilities such as SureShrink [@Donoho:1995a] and Relative Error Shrink [@Irion:2017] as well as several features for data visualization.

 One of the most distinguishing features of `WaveletsExt.jl` is the presence of algorithms for handling an ensemble of input signals.
 Currently, `Wavelets.jl` implements best basis algorithm for wavelet packets in single inputs.
 However, it does not include methods for selecting a single best basis for a set of inputs with similar properties (e.g signals or images belonging to the same class), which is valuable for feature extraction and data compression.
-To address this, `WaveletsExt.jl` implements the joint best basis (JBB) [@Wickerhauser:1996] and the Least Statistically Dependent Basis (LSDB) [Saito:1998] which are approximations of Prinicple Component Analysis (PCA) and Independent Component Analysis (ICA) respectively obtained via a dictionary of orthonormal bases.
+To address this, `WaveletsExt.jl` implements the joint best basis (JBB) [@Wickerhauser:1996] and the Least Statistically Dependent Basis (LSDB) [Saito:2001] which are approximations of Prinicple Component Analysis (PCA) and Independent Component Analysis (ICA) respectively obtained via a dictionary of orthonormal bases.

 # Examples
 ## 1. Redundant Wavelet Transforms
 `WaveletsExt.jl` implements several redundant wavelet transforms including Stationary Wavelet Transform (SWT) and Autocorrelation Wavelet Transform (a special case of SWT).
+These transformations can be performed using the `acwt` and `sdwt` functions.
 After performing the transform, users can visualize the result of the decomposition using the `wiggle` function.

 ```julia
 using Plots, Wavelets, WaveletsExt